Before you roll out SAP Analytics Cloud to your users, it’s important to perform several administrative activities.

 Independent of the desired setup, SAP Analytics Cloud never allows administrators to delay updates or implement their own modifications.
 All development and test instances are maintained by SAP like in productive systems.

-This blog shared the first steps that system administrators should take when setting up SAP Analytics Cloud.
+This blog post shared the first steps that system administrators should take when setting up SAP Analytics Cloud.
 If you’d like to learn more about this powerful BI solution, check out our free overview here.

 Editor’s note: This post has been adapted from a section of the book SAP Analytics Cloud by Abassin Sidiq.